-According to Wikipedia “A web application is an application that is accessed over a network such as the Internet or an intranet.”
-A portal application is a web application that can civilly coexist with other applications.
-Portal applications leverage functionality provided by the portal platform to reduce development time and deliver a more consistent experience to end users.
+According to Wikipedia "A web application is an application that is accessed over a network such as the Internet or an intranet.".
+A portal application is a web application that can cohexist with many other applications in a civilized way and also that can reuse many functionalities provided by the portal platform to reduce the development time and deliver a more consistent experience to end users.

 Portlets are small web applications written in Java that run in a portion of a web page.
 The heart of any portal implementation is its portlets, because they contain the actual functionality.
-The portlet container just aggregates the set of portlets to appear on each page.
+The portlet container is only responsible for aggregating the set of portlets that are to appear on any particular page.

-Remote gadget: is executed in a remote server but presented in a given page as if it were another platform application.
-Remote gadget deployment is simple, but the portal depends on the remote server for the gadget to work.
-Deployment as a remote gadget is not a viable option in some Intranet environments that lack full access to the Internet.
+Remote Gadget: A remote gadget is one that is executed in a remote server but is shown to the user in a given page just as if it was another application of the platform.
+This option is very simple but has the drawback that the portal depends on the remote server for that gadget to work.
+This might not even be an option in some intranet environments in which there isn't full access to Internet.

-Once you’ve saved your new gadget, it appears as an application that administrators can add to their site’s pages.
+After this is done, the gadget will appear as an application that page administrators can add to their pages.

-Liferay lets you expose portlets to the outsde world as OpenSocial gadgets.
-That is, you can develop a portlet and then let anyone with access to your portlet add it as a remote gadget to pages on other portals or social networks.
+One additional very interesting feature of the latest versions of Liferay is that it is possible to expose any application developed as portlets, as OpenSocial gadgets to the outside world.
+That is, you can develop a portlet and then let anyone with access to your portlet to add it to the pages of other portals or social networks as a remote gadget.

 Reusing existing web applications

-Create simple portlets that interact with the application (possibly using Web Services) and offer that functionality to end-users.
+Create simple portlets that interact with your application (possibly using Web Services) and offer all or part of the functionality to end users.

-Create an OpenSocial gadget as a wrapper for the application.
-The gadget can use an IFrame to show part of the application in the portal page.
+Create an OpenSocial gadget as a wrapper for your application.
+The Gadget will use an Iframe to show part of your application in the portal page.

-Create a portlet that integrates the remote application either using an IFrame or an HTTP proxy (e.g., using Liferay’s WebProxy portlet).
-This requires implementing single sign-on between the portal and the application.
+Create a portlet that integrates the remote application either using an iframe or an HTTP proxy (For example using Liferay's WebProxy portlet).
+You will also need to find a way to achieve transfer the authentication between the portal and your application.

-Since the choice of available frameworks and technologies is very broad, choosing the appropriate one can be daunting.
-We’ll provide some advice to help you choose the best frameworks for your needs, summarized as follows:
+Since the choice of available frameworks and technologies is very broad, the task can be daunting to newcomers.
+This section attempts to provide some advice to help developers choose the best tools for their needs.
+This advice can be grouped in three:

-Adapt to your real needs: Component-based frameworks, such as JavaServer™ Faces (JSF), Vaadin, and Google Web Toolkit (GWT), are especially good for desktop-like applications.
-MVC frameworks, on the other hand, provide more flexibility.
+Adapt to your real needs: Component based frameworks (JSF, Vaadin, GWT) are specially good for desktop-like applications.
+MVC frameworks on the other hand provide more flexibility.

-When in doubt, pick the simpler solution: Portlet applications are often more simple to implement than standalone web applications.
-When in doubt, use the simpler framework (e.g. Liferay’s MVC Portlet or Alloy Portlet).
+When in doubt, pick the simpler solution: Portlet applications are often much simpler than standalone web applications, so, when in doubt use simpler frameworks.
+(MVC Portlet, Alloy Portlet)

-In addition to those mentioned above, there are thousands more frameworks and libraries available to you for handling persistence, caching, connections to remote services, and much more.
-Liferay does not impose specific requirements on the use of any of those frameworks.
-You, the portal developer, choose the best tools for your projects.
+Besides the frameworks and libraries mentioned in this section, there are literally thousands more available to Java developers to handle persistence, caching, connections to remote services, and much more.
+Liferay does not impose specific requirements on the use of any of those frameworks so that portal developers can choose the best tools for their projects.